Choose from a long list of winter sports and outdoor winter activities available to you in Minnesota.

 Read reviews of some of the best traditional snowshoes to buy for enjoying this wonderful winter sport that can be traced to our Native American first people.

 Learn how to make traditional snowshoes, and where to go for a Minnesota snowshoeing adventure.

 Sledding in Minnesota: The lightest dusting of snow on the smallest of hills in Minnesota lures kids of all ages out to fling themselves downhill on a sled.
 Sometimes the simplest of pleasures are among the best.
 On any list of winter sports, sledding should be included.

 Some of our ski resorts include sledding hills with tow ropes.
 However, for a day of family fun, all you need are some simple sleds and a hill that is free of trees or other dangerous obstructions.
 Gravity will do the rest!

-Dogsledding Tours in Minnesota: A sled dog adventure might be the highlight of your winter trip to Minnesota.
-Dog sled riding and dog sledding vacations and camping adventures can be found primarily in northern Minnesota.
-Dog sled tours are one of the most exciting family fun activities.
-Be sure to add it to your list of winter sports to experience.
+Dogsledding Tours in Minnesota: Add a sled dog adventure to your list of winter sports to experience.
+It might be the highlight of your winter trip to Minnesota.
+Dog sled tours and dog sledding vacations and camping adventures can be found primarily in northern Minnesota areas including Ely.
+Be sure to add this to your list of winter sports to experience.

 Skijoring in Minnesota: Skijoring is a form of cross-country skiing that you do with your dog.

 This fast growing winter sport began in Scandinavia and means "ski-driving" in Norwegian.